 As our client, you are in charge of our involvement at all stages of the process.
 Sometimes we are engaged up to the Planning or Building Regulations stage, and at other times we produce the initial concept drawings, the design and oversee the construction of the entire project.
 If you choose to take over the construction and site management stage, we can still make site visits to check progress and ensure that everything is going to plan.
 There is an hourly rate charged for this service.

-As Cotswold-based architects, we are specialists with extensive experience in alterations to Listed Buildings Grades I and II.
+As Cotswold-based architects, we are specialists with extensive experience in alterations to Listed Buildings.
 Many of our projects are either Listed or Heritage sites and we offer expert professional advice on sympathetic, architectural alterations to traditional Cotswold buildings.
-Ashleigh Clarke works in close collaboration with The Heritage Advisory.
+Ashleigh Clarke works in close collaboration with specialist heritage consultants.

 You will need planning permission and change of use permission for any barn conversion.
 You may not need full planning permission and should apply for Class Q Permitted Development if: